Trojan's Horse: Accolades

-TVLine named Britt Lower as a honorable mention for the "Performer of the Week" for the week of February 15, 2025, for her performance in the episode.
+TVLine named Britt Lower as an honorable mention for the "Performer of the Week" for the week of February 15, 2025, for her performance in the episode.
 The site wrote, "Severances Helly couldn't be more different from her Outie alter ego Helena, but Britt Lower managed to convincingly inhabit both of them this week.
 First, she just about chilled our blood as Helena refused to go back inside Lumon, calling the Innies "fucking animals."
 Then her confusion was heartbreaking when Helly finally reunited with her Lumon friends, only to have them not trust her at all.
 She pleaded with Mark to believe that she's really her again — and also told him to “stop being a fucking asshole,” which was totally Helly of her.
 In Lower's hands, Helly and Helena really feel like they're played by two different actors, and that's the ultimate compliment we can pay to her Season 2 performance."